BenjaBobs/thoughts-on-things/domain-modelling/readme.md

 # Balancing Hypothetical and Current Needs

-_something about how much to do / not to do considerations about potential future needs_

 So with all that said, too much modelling increase development viscosity.
 Having to use time and effort saving and manipulating data that isn't used will hurt productivity.